JIHANSALAD

 Subscribe.
 Stay up to date with my latest articles.

-April 2024
+Fall 2024

 Jihan Salad, MSc is a Public Health specialist, with more than decade of international experience in the areas of Maternal & Reproductive Health, Youth Engagement,